0xAX/linux-insides/Interrupts/linux-interrupts-1.md

 Of course there are numerous intricacies involved in this procedure of handling interrupts.
 But the above 3 steps form the basic skeleton of the procedure.

 Addresses of each of the interrupt handlers are maintained in a special location referred to as the - `Interrupt Descriptor Table` or `IDT`.
 The processor uses a unique number for recognizing the type of interruption or exception.
 This number is called - `vector number`.
 A vector number is an index in the `IDT`.
-There is limited amount of the vector numbers and it can be from `0` to `255`.
+There is a limited amount of the vector numbers and it can be from `0` to `255`.
 You can note the following range-check upon the vector number within the Linux kernel source-code:

 ```C
 BUG_ON((unsigned)n > 0xFF);
 ```

-You can find this check within the Linux kernel source code related to interrupt setup (eg. The `set_intr_gate`, `void set_system_intr_gate` in [arch/x86/include/asm/desc.h](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/arch/x86/include/asm/desc.h)).
+You can find this check within the Linux kernel source code related to interrupt setup (e.g. The `set_intr_gate`, `void set_system_intr_gate` in [arch/x86/include/asm/desc.h](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/arch/x86/include/asm/desc.h)).
 The first 32 vector numbers from `0` to `31` are reserved by the processor and used for the processing of architecture-defined exceptions and interrupts.
 You can find the table with the description of these vector numbers in the second part of the Linux kernel initialization process - [Early interrupt and exception handling](https://0xax.gitbooks.io/linux-insides/content/Initialization/linux-initialization-2.html).
 Vector numbers from `32` to `255` are designated as user-defined interrupts and are not reserved by the processor.
 These interrupts are generally assigned to external I/O devices to enable those devices to send interrupts to the processor.

 Now let's talk about the types of interrupts.
 Broadly speaking, we can split interrupts into 2 major classes:

 * External or hardware generated interrupts
 * Software-generated interrupts

 The first - external interrupts are received through the `Local APIC` or pins on the processor which are connected to the `Local APIC`.
 The second - software-generated interrupts are caused by an exceptional condition in the processor itself (sometimes using special architecture-specific instructions).
-A common example for an exceptional condition is `division by zero`.
+A common example of an exceptional condition is `division by zero`.
 Another example is exiting a program with the `syscall` instruction.

 As mentioned earlier, an interrupt can occur at any time for a reason which the code and CPU have no control over.
 On the other hand, exceptions are `synchronous` with program execution and can be classified into 3 categories: